otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth (`m`), the distance allowed between stacks (`M`), and the distance allowed between catalog loci (`n`).
-Use the values we determined for these parameters in the previous exercise.
+Use the values we determined for these parameters in the previous exercise, but do not restrict the loci to just those found in 80%

-    • Also, you must set the stacks directory as the output, and use all the threads available on your instance.
+    • Also, you must set the stacks directory as the output, and use XX threads.

     • Finally, specify the path to the directory containing your sample files.
 The denovo_map.pl program will read the sample names out of the population map, and